2018 Event Highlights

-Executive Business Briefing on My Brother and Sister’s Keeper
+Executive Business Briefing on My Brother and Sister’s Keeper: February 21, 2018

-Matt Thomas (African American Chamber of Commerce) and Orlando White (LinkedIn) will co-moderate a discussion with key MBSK leaders:
+Matt Thomas (African American Chamber of Commerce) and Orlando White (LinkedIn) co-moderated a discussion with key MBSK leaders:

 - Sheryl Davis, Executive Director of the SF Human Rights Commission